davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 DIAGRAM

 This way, when we need to fail over, the followers all have their own copies of the variable.
-Sounds good?
+Sound good?
+Sadly, there are problems with this approach.

+### The Little Problem

+One problem is that a leader failover can occur before an update has been disseminated to all followers.
+This creates a problem where a new leader needs to be selected, but not all nodes have the latest update:

+DIAGRAM

+We really want the new leader to be up-to-date.
+Luckily, this problem is fairly easy to fix: we just tweak the algorithm a bit so that the leader and each of the followers each track a version number in addition to the value itself:

+DIAGRAM

+Whenever the leader gets an RPC to set the variable, it not only changes the variable, but also increments the sequence number, and sends the (new value, new version number) tuple to all followers:

+DIAGRAM

+Now if the leader fails before all the followers are updated,

+### The Big Problem